 ChatGPT and Academic Cheating: Cause for Concern?

 This blog is all about how students might misuse ChatGPT to do their work for them.
-If you’d like to find out what ChatGPT can do for teachers, check out our How to Use ChatGPT in Classrooms, and ChatGPT: A Time Management Tool blogs.
+If you’d like to find out what ChatGPT can do for teachers, check out our How to Use ChatGPT in Classrooms blog.

 Right, back to the students.
 Understandably, the appearance of an AI program that can write entire essays in seconds with minimal prompts is something that educators need to discuss.
 A program this powerful that is accessible to anybody with an internet connection is an unprecedented tool.
 Students are already using it to complete assignments, so what can be done about it?